Pericarditis diagnosis

 • Echocardiogram: uses sound waves to produce an image that shows how well your heart is working and if there is any extra fluid in the pericardium (called pericardial effusion)

-• Computed tomography (CT) scan: for a more detailed picture of the heart and pericardium to rule out other conditions
+• Computed tomography (CT) scan: for a more detailed picture of the heart and pericardium to rule out other conditions, like myocarditis

-• Cardiac magnetic resonance imaging (MRI): to take pictures of your heart to show if there is swelling (inflammation) in the pericardium
+• Cardiac magnetic resonance imaging (MRI): to take pictures of your heart to show if there is inflammation in the pericardium

 Taking blood tests